Davo176/sike/Reference_Implementation/README.md

 - KEM Key encapsulation mechanism
 - SIKE instantiations SIKEp434, SIKEp503, SIKEp610 and SIKEp751.

+# Additional Testing
+- cd build
+- cmake ..
+- make
+- run `./_/` (e.g. ./createKeypairs434/createKeypairs434)
+For interoperability testing you will have to manually swap between java and csharp

 ## Requirements

 - Cmake (version 3.5 or later)